 On Oct.
-26 and 27, 51 nonviolent felony offenders lived out the second chance they received to live as productive citizens, instead of facing the prison sentence that was awaiting them months ago.
+26 and 27, 51 nonviolent felony offenders, including five veterans, lived out the second chance they received to live as productive citizens, instead of facing the prison sentence that was awaiting them months ago.

 The Community Service Council’s (CSC) Tulsa County COURTS Program is the largest alternative courts program in Oklahoma, operating as a court-supervised therapeutic alternative to incarceration for offenders charged with non-violent crimes who are in need of treatment for substance abuse and/or mental illness.